Webstep/Semantic-web-workshop/README.md

 ```
 Semantic-Web-Workshop/
+    Data/               # Data used in the workshop
     Huldra/
        Original docs/   # The original documentation of the Huldra asset
        RDF data/        # AI generated RDF representations of the various Huldra data
+    Presentations/      # Presentation materials for the workshop
+    Queries/            # SPARQL queries used in the workshop
+    Tools/              # Tools used in the workshop
         JDK/                # Installation instructions for JDK needed for running fuseki and reasoner
         Fuseki/             # Installation instructions and configurations to run Fuseki
-    Reasoner/           # Instructions for setting up and using a reasoner
+        Protégé/            # Instructions for downloading Protégé
-    Rowlet/             # Rowlet is a simple tool for visualizing RDF data (might not be used in the workshop)
-    Workshop/
-        Data/           # Data used in the workshop
-        Presentations/  # Presentation materials for the workshop
-        Queries/        # SPARQL queries used in the workshop
 ```

 ## Preparations